absolutegalaber/yeoman-gradle-plugin/README.md

 ```

 ##What remains to be done
-Toa setup a project simple
+Toa setup a project simply
  * apply the plugin to your war gradle project and then
  * mkdir yo
  * cd yo